civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_angularModules.md

 ## Description

-EXPERIMENTAL: This hook generates a list of Angular modeules.
+EXPERIMENTAL: This hook generates a list of Angular modules.
 It allows one to register additional Angular modules.

 ## Availability